Liaoliaoliaole/LOG-core/README.md

 * **Sam Harry Tzavaras** - *Initial work*

 ## License
-The source code of the SDAQ_worker project is licensed under GPLv3 or later - see the [License](LICENSE) file for details.
+The source code of the project is licensed under GPLv3 or later - see the [License](LICENSE) file for details.